 It is very simple to grant or create a POA, as the granter only is required to present himself before the notary and should be in full possession of his/her mental facilities and of legal age to grant POA.

 Now let us discuss the importance:

 Power of attorney is a very important document for a person who is representing someone in any legal related matters, as the agent or represent can only represent on behalf of the grantor or principal if he is the holder of legal Power of Attorney.
-Generally, the people are not the expert of every matter be it related to business or personal related matters.
+Generally, the people are not the expert of every matter, be it related to business or personal related matters.
 Therefore there is required for an expert to guide or represent the principal.
-And without the POA the agent cannot represent anyone.
-It gives a legal right to the holder to represent the principal in various matters without which the principal has to represent himself.
+And without the POA, the agent cannot represent anyone.
+It gives the holder a legal right to represent the principal in various matters without which the principal has to represent himself.

 #1 – General

 A general power of attorney is a legal document that gives an agent the authority to handle all legally permissible matters on behalf of the principal.
 This may be the only POA which and the individual requires in most of the cases.

 #2 – Springing

 A springing power of attorney is a POA that only occurs on an event or predefined condition.
 The principal created this document for his agent to act on if the predefined event takes place.